 SFO currently has a stormwater control system with 91 miles of piping and 19 pump stations.
-Some stormwater discharges to the bay while other stormwater is pumped to an onsite combined sewer/stormwater treatment system with treated water discharged to the Bay, in compliance with the SFO NPDES permit from the RWQCB.
-Besides collecting rainwater, the storm drain system may also be collecting and treating shallow groundwater as well, where it infiltrates into leaky pipes.
-Groundwater at the airport is currently around 1 to 4 ft NAVD88 and ground surface elevations are around 7 to 8 ft NAVD88 in some areas.
-Emergent groundwater is anticipated to be an issue, as groundwater levels rise in direct proportion to sea level rise in the Bay.
-The existing stormwater system will continue to mitigate surface water flooding and intercept and pump out groundwater.
+Some stormwater discharges to the Bay while other stormwater is pumped to an onsite combined sewer/stormwater treatment system with treated water discharged to the Bay, in compliance with the SFO NPDES permit from the RWQCB.
+Besides collecting rainwater, the storm drain system may also collect and treat shallow groundwater where it infiltrates into leaky pipes.
+Groundwater at the airport is currently around 1 to 4 ft NAVD88 and ground surface elevations are as low as 7 to 8 ft NAVD88 in some areas.
+Emergent groundwater is anticipated to be an issue in the future, as groundwater levels in the shoreline rise in direct proportion to sea level rise in the Bay.
+In the future, the existing stormwater system will continue to mitigate surface water flooding and intercept and pump out groundwater.
 The deep sheet pile walls may mute tidal effects on groundwater levels with the project, although it will also contain rainwater within it.
-A groundwater collection and pumping system, possibly integrated with the existing or upgraded stormwater system, is anticipated as a future adaptation measure in response to sea-level rise.